arachnetech/homebridge-mqttthing/README.md

 Temperature display units can be **CELSIUS** or **FARENHEIT**.
 To use different values, specify an array of strings in `temperatureDisplayUnitsValues`.

+`minTemperature` and `maxTemperature` may optionally be used to change the minimum and maximum target temperatures that can be set from Homekit (defaulting to 10 and 38 respectively).

 ```javascript
 {
     "accessory": "mqttthing",